workforce-data-initiative/presentations/PITCHME.md

 Goal: Release known competency frameworks in the same format to inferred ontologies.
 Using the CTDL-ASN format, we can point the skills-ml Ontology class at URLs here to provide pre-mapped ontologies for use without bundling large datasets in the library code

-- Initially, just our mapping of ONET competencies/occupations
+- Mapping of ONET competencies/occupations
-- Can combine results of skill extraction as ontologies
+- Can map results of skill extraction to ontologies, but the results are public so we don't need to be the people to do this

 +++